hnrazevedo/Router/README.md

 - ajax: called fetch or XMLHttpRequest
 - form: called fetch or XMLHttpRequest (with Requested-Method defined in the header as form)

+#### REST request
-- POST: REST request
+- post: REST request
-- GET: REST request
+- get: REST request
-- PUT: REST requests
+- put: REST requests
-- DELETE: REST requests
+- delete: REST requests
-- PATCH: REST requests
+- patch: REST requests

 ### The routes must be set in a flat file without classes, as they will be imported when creating the object
 As rotas devem ser setadas num arquivo simples sem classes, pois seram importadas na criação do objeto